buwituze/Time_Series_Forecasting/README.md

-# Time_Series_Forecasting
+# Time_Series_Forecasting : Air Quality Forecasting Project

+Air Pollution is a serious health issue, If we can forecast pollution levels in adavance, it can help with planning and public safety, thus, this project.

 This repo is for a Time Series Forecasting project, the goal of the project is to predict PM2.5 levels in Beijing using time series forecasting with LSTM.

-## Project: Air Quality Forecasting

-Air Pollution is a serious health issue, If we can forecast pollution levels in adavance, it can help with planning and public safety.
-Thus, I trained different models on historical air quality and weather data to predict future PM2.5.
+I trained different models on historical air quality and weather data to predict future PM2.5.

 ## Data: